Bulletproof Coffee | Keto | Fasting | Coconut vs MCT Oil | Effects | Benefits | Recipe | Conclusion | FAQ | Studies

 Although pure fats are high in calories, they do not affect blood sugar.
 Nevertheless, they represent a meal.
 And any eating affects insulin production.

-Should You Make Butter Coffee With Coconut or MCT Oil?
+Should You Make Keto Coffee With Coconut or MCT Oil?

 Therefore, pure MCT oil is derived from coconut oil but contains a higher MCT concentration.